tshuenhau/pycnomobile/README.md

 - GlobalTheme.dart is responsible for wrapping the color schemes into ThemeData widgets for further use by the MaterialApp widget.

 # Controller
+- TimeSeriesController
+    - Contains the functions to retrieve time series data
+    - getSingleTimeSeries only gets time series for one functionality
+    - getMultiTimeSeries gets all the time series in that sensor
+    - Body of these 2 functions may have to change if a new sensor is introduced

+- SparklinesController
+    - Contains the functions to retrieve sparklines data
+    - getTimeSeriesForSparklines is the main function that retrieves all the sparkines from the server.
+This function contains two functions: getSliSparklines and getNonSliSparklines
+    - getSliSparklines gets all the sparklines for the online SLIs in a Pulse
+    - getNonSliSparklines gets all the sparklines for a sensor.
+If the sensor is a Pulse, it was get the non-sli sparklines

 # Model